How to Target Acne and Dark Spots at the Same Time

 Why do my dark spots get worse when treating acne?

-What's the best routine order for acne and dark spots?
+What is the best routine order for acne and dark spots?

 Morning: Cleanse with gentle brightening soap, apply treatment serum (niacinamide or vitamin C), moisturize, then SPF.
 Evening: Double cleanse, treatment serum, moisturizer.

 See our simple 3-step brightening routine for beginners.
-Consistency matters more than using many products.

 Is turmeric soap good for acne scars?

 Textured scars (ice pick, boxcar, rolling) need professional treatments like microneedling or laser.
-Identify your scar type to choose the right approach.

 Research & References